 How it works, how it complements other energy, and how fast the market is maturing

-CCEBA sat down with Blair Kendall, a long-time solar developer based in Durham, North Carolina, who has made a transition to geothermal.
+CCEBA sat down with Blair Kendall, a long-time solar developer based in Durham, North Carolina, who is making a transition to geothermal.
 In this first of two installments we discussed how new technology is changing a power source that dates back to the Roman Empire.

 Q: What is Geothermal energy?